 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Respiratory Therapist classification.
 The initial market supplement report was released by the Market Supplement Review Committee August 6, 2002 and implemented on October 16, 2002.
-The Respiratory Therapist classification has had annual reviews in 2003, 2004, 2005, 2006 and now.
-A market supplement was implemented in May 2008 due to the market supplement adjudication process.
+The market supplement was adjusted again in May 2008.
 This latest report is to be considered as part of the on-going review of the market supplement process for this classification.